-The City of Wyndham has an estimated resident population of 255,322 in 2018.
-Between 2013 and 2018, Wyndham experienced the third largest population growth across Australia, and the largest in Victoria, adding over 65,000 people in 5 years.
-Wyndham also experienced the fourth fastest population growth in Australia, and the second fastest in Victoria.
+The City of Wyndham has an estimated resident population of 270,478 in 2019.
+Between 2018 and 2019, Wyndham experienced the largest and fastest population growth in Victoria, and the second largest and fastest in Australia.

 A range of social factors influence the wellbeing and development of the local community.
 Information about selected groups, social and health themes in Wyndham is provided below as well as information about our wards, suburbs and districts.
 Other information about our community that is provided below includes quarterly growth indicators, Annual Community Satisfaction Survey results, and performance indicators.